Skip to content

 Theming

 The NimbleBrain platform injects CSS custom properties into every app iframe so your UI can match the host shell — including dark mode — without shipping your own color palette.
+The tokens follow the MCP ext-apps specification, with a small set of NimbleBrain-specific extensions prefixed --nb-.

 When your app’s HTML loads in an iframe, the platform: